gclaunch/saltyteemo--auto-betbot/README.md

 # saltyteemo--auto-betbot
-Automated Betbot for Twitch.tv/SaltyTeemo
+Automated Betting bot for Twitch.tv/SaltyTeemo

 =================

 ## Bot Overview

 Twitch.tv/SaltyTeemo spectates League of Legends streams and lets viewers bet on the outcome with fake channel currency.
+This bot will automatically bet using that currency.

 Twitch offers an Internet Relay Chat (IRC) interface for chat functionality.
 Chatbots allow you to programmatically interact with a Twitch chat feed using IRC standards; the bot connects to the Twitch IRC network as a client to perform these actions.This guide presents an easy bot example to get you started.